antoineayoub/chatbot2/README.md

 https://ngrok.com/

-## Asynchronous system : How to manage that ?

-By saving the state in the database

-We will create a table Sessions to save the context and the previous context

-    rails g migration CreateSessions

-5 fields :

-    create_table :sessions do |t|
-    	t.jsonb :context
-    	t.jsonb :previous_context
-     t.references :user
-     t.datetime :last_exchange
-     t.timestamps
-     end

-    rails db:migrate
+Save the `ngrok` file in the same folder as your app and launch it with the commande : `../ngrok http 3000`

+then run your server : `rails s`

+ _NB: if you make changes on your code never stop the ngrok tunnel but relaunch your server_

  **What we received from messenger ?**

-Event : event
+Event : json informations about the event

-Sender : `sender.get_profile`
+Sender : informations about the sender (use `sender.get_profile` to have the details)

     sender_id = event["sender"]["id"].to_i
     first_name = sender.get_profile[:body]["first_name"]